13 Top-Rated Beaches in North Carolina

 You can drive on the beach and go as far as you want to find your own piece of beach paradise.
 This is also a great area for bird-watching and wildlife spotting, and it's one of the best spots for shelling in the Outer Banks.
 No services are available out here, so be sure to bring all your supplies with you.

 You do not need to have a beach driving permit to drive on the sand here, unlike the national park beaches farther south.
-However, for the Memorial Day Long Weekend, a parking permit is required.
+However, for the Memorial Day Long Weekend through to Labor Day, a parking permit is required.

 5. Carolina Beach

 Easily accessible from Wilmington, Carolina Beach is right near the mouth of the Cape Fear River.
 The beach is backed by a historic wooden boardwalk lined with restaurants and beach shops.
 The area also has a permanent midway with a Ferris Wheel and other kinds of fun rides for the kids.

 If you aren't up for a swim, you can find plenty of other fun things to do here.
 Grab an ice-cream and stroll the boardwalk while gazing out at the Atlantic Ocean, or rent a bike and go for a ride.
 If you do want to get out on the water, this is a great spot to get an introduction to the sport of stand up paddleboarding.

 Dog owners should be aware that dogs are not allowed on the beach from 9am to 5pm and are not allowed on the boardwalk at any time.
 Camping for tents and RVs is available nearby at Carolina Beach State Park.